sidegence/TimeSeriesQueryLanguage/README.md

     Example: "ag(Avg, Price, Fr.H1, To.Zero)"  means ''Get average price for the last hour''
     Example: ">(ag(Avg, Price, Fr.H1, To.Zero),ag(Avg, Price, Fr.D1, To.Zero))" means ''Is price average for the last hour bigger than the price average for he last 24h''

-For flexibility Avg is a function defined by your own implementation.
+For flexibility "Avg" is a function defined by your own implementation.
-On some application, its common to have Avg, Count, StandadrDeviation, Min, Max, etc
+On some applications, its common to have Avg, Count, StandardDeviation, Min, Max, etc

-And Price is again defined by your own dataset implementation.
-Tipically columns in tables.
+And "Price" is again, defined by your own dataset implementation.
+Tipically columns in tables where you want to aggregate values.
 On financial applications, its common to have Price, QuantityBought, QuantitySold, etc

 The Eval method will always return a decimal.

 ## Quick Start

+Sample minimal pseudo code implementation:

 ```
 public class YOUREvalImplementation : ITimeSeriesQueryLanguageContext